hackmajoris/hackmajoris.github.io/projects.md

 ![](https://www.dropbox.com/s/u4xtvo5iy1qx7u7/Needs.png?raw=1)

 Application Stack
   <a frameborder="0" data-theme="dark" data-layers="1,2,3,4" data-stack-embed="true" href="https://embed.stackshare.io/stacks/embed/c0ae2e86785eb3e05c4fef1577c489"></a>    <script async src="https://cdn1.stackshare.io/javascripts/client-code.js" charset="utf-8"></script>

 #### Refocus
-Refocus is an iOS and WatchOS applications which was designed with the purpose to improve the productivity.
+Refocus is an iOS and WatchOS application which was designed with the purpose to improve the productivity.
 The key of this application is the simplicity.

 Here is how it looks: